 Goodluck Ebele Azikiwe Jonathan, GCFR, BNER, GCON, is the former President of Nigeria (2010-2015).
 He lost the 2015 presidential election to the former military head of state General Muhammadu Buhari and was the first incumbent president in Nigerian history to concede defeat in an election.
 Prior to that, he served as Vice-President of the country from 2007 to 2010 and as Governor of Bayelsa State from 2005 to 2007.
 Goodluck Jonathan served as the Acting President when the late President Yar’Adua took a leave of absence because of illness and succeeded him as the President of Nigeria upon his death.
-He rose to the top in Nigerian politics despite being born into a humble family of canoe makers with no background in Politics.
+He rose to the top in Nigerian politics despite being born into a humble family of canoe makers with no background in politics.

 Born on 20 November 1957 in Ogbia, Bayelsa State, Nigeria, Goodluck Jonathan is married to Patience Faka and they have two children named Ariwera and Aruabi Jonathan.
 He is a strong advocate of unity, peace and progress.
 He is a Christian from the Ijaw ethnic group.
-Dr. Jonathan graduated in 1981 with a B.Sc [Hons] Degree in zoology, he also served as an assistant director at the Oil Mineral Producing Areas Development Commission.
+Goodluck Jonathan graduated in 1981 with a B.Sc [Hons] Degree in zoology, he also served as an assistant director at the Oil Mineral Producing Areas Development Commission.
 Goodluck’s mother Eunice gave birth to several children, but only a few survived their childhood.
 This made his father name him “Goodluck” in hopes that he would change the fortunes of the family.

 |Name Of School||Degree||Year|